Skip to content

 Mold in Your Fairfield Property?

-KPM Restoration follows IICRC S520 mold remediation protocols and EPA guidance for properties throughout Fairfield.
-The town's deep stock of 18th and 19th-century colonials in Southport and Greenfield Hill, Sound-shore homes along Pine Creek and Fairfield Beach with chronic humidity, and finished basements throughout Stratfield all create conditions for hidden mold growth.
-Our Westchester crews are IICRC certified and follow OSHA-compliant safety protocols.
+KPM Restoration follows IICRC S520 mold remediation protocols and EPA guidance for properties throughout Fairfield, from the harbor village of Southport and the rural 2-acre lots of Greenfield Hill to the older frame housing of Tunxis Hill and Holland Hill.
+The town's Federal and Greek Revival homes along Southport Harbor and the Old Post Road corridor, the winterized cottages along Fairfield Beach Road and Pine Creek, and the finished colonial basements of Stratfield all create conditions for hidden mold growth, made worse by the chronic humidity coming off Long Island Sound and the Mill River.
+Our technicians are IICRC certified and follow OSHA-compliant safety protocols.
 See our full restoration services in Fairfield.

 Call Now (914) 521-4110